Skip to footer content

 • Cross-Platform Compatibility: IronXL is an adaptable option for Python developers regardless of their operating system because it is made to function flawlessly across a variety of platforms, including Windows, Linux, and macOS.

-• Efficient efficiency: IronXL, which is built on top of the .NET framework, combines the efficiency of .NET with the flexibility of Python to process and manipulate Excel files efficiently, even when dealing with enormous datasets.
+• Efficient Processing: IronXL, built on top of the .NET framework, combines the efficiency of .NET with the flexibility of Python to process and manipulate Excel files efficiently, even when dealing with enormous datasets.

-• Support for Excel Formats: IronXL is compatible with a wide range of Excel files and supports the following Excel formats .xls (Excel 97-2003), .xlsm (Excel with macros enabled), and the .xlsx file format (Excel 2007 onwards).
+• Support for Various Excel Formats: IronXL is compatible with a wide range of Excel files and supports the following formats: .xls (Excel 97-2003), .xlsm (Excel with macros enabled), and .xlsx (Excel 2007 onwards).

 • Advanced Data Manipulation: IronXL gives users the ability to manipulate data in Excel spreadsheets in a more sophisticated way, allowing them to extract insightful information from their data through operations like sorting, filtering, and aggregating.